Epic Movie

 Epic Movie is a 2007 American parody film written and directed by Jason Friedberg and Aaron Seltzer, and starring Kal Penn, Adam Campbell, Jayma Mays, Jennifer Coolidge, Faune A. Chambers, Crispin Glover, Tony Cox, and Fred Willard.
-A parody of the epic film genre, the film references The Chronicles of Narnia: The Lion, the Witch and the Wardrobe, The Da Vinci Code, Harry Potter, Charlie and the Chocolate Factory, Pirates of the Caribbean, X-Men and Harold & Kumar Go to White Castle.
+A parody of the epic film genre, the film references The Chronicles of Narnia: The Lion, the Witch and the Wardrobe, The Da Vinci Code, Harry Potter, Charlie and the Chocolate Factory, Pirates of the Caribbean, X-Men, and Harold & Kumar Go to White Castle, the latter of which also starred Penn.

-Epic Movie was released on January 26, 2007 and received overwhelmingly negative reviews from critics.
-It was a box office success, grossing $87 million against a $20 million budget.
+Epic Movie was released by 20th Century Fox on January 26, 2007 and received overwhelmingly negative reviews from critics, with many deeming it as one of the worst films ever made.
+Despite this, it grossed $86.9 million against a $20 million budget.

 Plot

 Lucy finds that her adoptive father, a museum curator, has been attacked by Silas.
 Before dying, he gives clues that lead her to a "Golden Ticket" in a vending machine candy bar.
 Fellow orphans Edward, a disillusioned monk trainee; Susan, a displaced adopted girl; and Peter, a mutant at Mutant Academy who is often teased for his chicken-like wings, all find Golden Tickets.
 All four meet up at Willy's Chocolate Factory.
 Willy reveals his plot to use them all as a special ingredient in his treats.

 Attempting to hide from the maniacal Willy, Lucy finds a wardrobe.
 On the other side, in the middle of a wintry forest, she finds Mr. Tumnus, who welcomes Lucy to Gnarnia and warns her of danger.
 The others follow Lucy to Gnarnia, and Edward meets the White Bitch.
 She convinces him to trap the other orphans in order to become the king of Gnarnia in her White Castle.

 All four go to Tumnus' house, where they discover their relation to each other in a copy of the famous painting The Last Supper, and that the White Bitch killed their parents.
 They ally themselves with Harry Beaver, Tumnus' life partner, to defeat the White Bitch.

 Edward sneaks off to the White Bitch's castle.
 When he refuses to reveal to her where the others are, she flashes him her breasts, hypnotizing him into giving up the information on the orphans, then imprisons him.
 The White Bitch sends Silas after the trio; Tumnus apparently sacrifices himself to ensure their safety.

 Afterwards, the orphans meet a graying Harry Potter, along with a balding Ron Weasley and a pregnant Hermione Granger at Hogwarts.
 They all help Lucy, Susan, and Peter train for the war against the White Bitch, accidentally killing Albus Dumbledore, Minerva McGonagall and Rubeus Hagrid in the process.